 MORE: Charging Your Electric Car At Home: What You Need To Know (Aug 2010)

-One of our favorites is Plugshare, which not only lets users rate and offer advice on individual stations but even includes locations where homeowners offer up their own charging station for other electric-car drivers to use.
+One of our favorites is Plugshare.
+It not only lets users rate and offer advice on individual stations but even includes locations where homeowners offer up their own charging station for other electric-car drivers to use.